-GABY seeks to fund projects that have adapted or are shifting due to the COVID-19 pandemic, and that meet a need in support of historically or currently underserved populations.
+GABY seeks to fund projects that meet a need in support of historically or currently underserved populations.
 Projects that amplify existing efforts or help organizations increase their reach or sustainability are encouraged.

 This grant opportunity is closed.